 Perhaps the most underlying theme of the 21st Century is Connectivity.
 From our personal lives to business to education, the fact that we can instantly connect with someone across the world has reshaped how we live, learn, communicate and do business.

-As Colorado continues to be a leader in quality of life, innovation and economic development it is critical that we ensure the infrastructure of the digital economy, Broadband, is available to all Coloradans and continues to grow.
+As Colorado continues to be a leader in quality of life, innovation and economic development, it is critical that we ensure the infrastructure of the digital economy, Broadband, is available to all Coloradans and access continues to grow.
 Just as the development of the national highways system spurred the growth and development of the 20th century, high-speed broadband networks will allow Colorado to continue to lead the way in the 21st century.

 Below are some examples of how broadband is impacting our daily lives.

 Perhaps no industry has been as revolutionized by technology as agriculture.
 The modern farm is full of technology that all relies on consistent broadband connections.
 From computerized seed planting to water monitoring to access to global markets, agricultural operations of today must have broadband access to compete.